-Homework tasks will usually be handed out on a Thursday and children will be expected to return homework to school on a Tuesday.
+Homework tasks and information will usually be set/ handed out on a Thursday and children in KS2 will be expected to return homework to school or complete online by the following Tuesday.
 Children will be expected to read a variety of books and texts of their choice at home and school as often as possible, to allow them to develop reading skills for pleasure, knowledge and fluency.

-• Homework will be set during most weeks of the school year, but not always, for example at the start and end of term;

-- Homework set will be clearly linked to classroom learning with English and maths activities set for independent completion - Where a child is working at a level significantly below that expected of their peers, differentiated / personalised work will be set - Optional topic work may enable children and parents to work together and will be linked to current or planned learning - We expect the same standards of presentation in homework tasks as in work completed in the classroom. - Teachers may send specific tasks home to support the learning of the children with a special educational need, or where it has been agreed and discussed with parents that additional practice is needed. - Children will receive feedback on their homework in a number of ways including written comments, verbal feedback or sharing it with staff and peers.
+- Homework will be set during most weeks of the school year, but not always, for example at the start and end of term; - Homework set will be clearly linked to classroom learning with English and maths activities set for independent completion; - Where a child is working at a level significantly below that expected of their peers, differentiated / personalised work will be set; - Optional topic work may enable children and parents to work together and will be linked to current or planned learning; - We expect the same standards of presentation in homework tasks as in work completed in the classroom; - Teachers may send specific tasks home to support the learning of the children with a special educational need, or where it has been agreed and discussed with parents that additional practice is needed; - Children will receive feedback on 'compulsory' homework in a number of ways including written comments, verbal feedback, shared marking and discussion, or sharing it with staff and peers.